MatthewObirek/Simulation/README.md

 ### API_KEY and Running Project
 Because I do not want to share my API key with anyone.
 I have saved it to a file that is not in the git repo.
 To run this software, you must create a `API_KEY.txt` File, and put *your own* API key on the first line.
+### REALIZATION
+I will need to switch to javascript, because that is the language taht Google likes

 ### Goals
 - [ ] Include a Weighted Decision Matrix exploring different modes of transit for specified corridors